barryispuzzled/PTV-Hydrogen-Model/README.md

 ﻿text# The Photonic Toroidal Vortex (PTV) Model of the Hydrogen Atom

 An exact, deterministic, semi-classical geometric alternative to traditional Quantum Electrodynamics (QED) and wave-function probabilism.
-This framework replaces point-particle abstractions and virtual gauge-boson exchanges with a local, mechanical conservation of action-velocity within a structured, localized photon wave packet.
+This framework replaces point-particle abstractions and virtual gauge-boson exchanges with a local, mechanical conservation of action-velocity within a structured, localized rotating photon wave packet.
+Developed by Dr Barry R. Clarke in "A photonic toroidal vortex model of the hydrogen atom fine structure", Quantum Studies: Mathematics and Foundations, 12, 19 (2025).

 ## 🔬 Core Achievements & Benchmarks
 * **Spectral Precision:** Reproduces the Sommerfeld-Dirac fine structure energy levels to an accuracy of 2 parts in $10^{10}$ ($<0.1\text{ MHz}$ deviation) without an external potential centroid.
 * **Hyperfine Optimization:** Reduces the mean absolute error of the hyperfine shift across 30 tested atomic states and heavier isotopes (Deuterium, Tritium, $^3\text{He}^+$) down to $0.0082\text{ MHz}$.
-* **Mechanical Derivations:** Provides explicit, local physical mechanisms for phenomenon left as point-source postulates in Maxwellian electrodynamics: intrinsic particle spin, the Lorentz force deflection vector, mass generation, and absolute charge invariance.
+* **Mechanical Derivations:** Provides explicit, local physical mechanisms for phenomenon which are given as point-source postulates in Maxwellian electrodynamics: intrinsic particle spin, the Lorentz force deflection vector, mass generation, and absolute charge invariance.
 ---

 ## 📐 Foundational Axioms (Mathematical Framework)